As part of a vision for clearer air in the city center, Amsterdam firefighters are proceeding with rehearsals electric vehicles.

 Electric fire trucks: eco-friendly and high-tech

-Now Amsterdam is set to become the second European capital to welcome an electric fire truck in its fleet.
-The electric range is 30 km, sufficient for a "wide range of operational trips typical of firefighters".
+Now Amsterdam is set to become the second European capital to welcome an electric fire truck into its fleet.
+The electric range is 30 km, sufficient for a “wide range of operational trips typical of firefighters”.

 There is also Wi-Fi on board, which allows remote control of various functions, including the operation of fire drones.